-Co Entrance exams
+CO

 Yes No

-C8A Does your institution make use of SAT, ACT, or SAT Subject Test

-scores in admission decisions for first-time, first-year, degree- Х
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? Х

-seeking applicants?
+C8A

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2010.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Consider if Not Used

-Submitted
+• Some Submitted

 C8A SAT or ACT Х

 C8A ACT only

 C8A SAT only

-C8A SAT and SAT Subject Tests or
+C8A SAT and SAT Subject Tests or ACT

-ACT

 C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2010, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

 C8B ACT with Writing Component required

 C8B ACT with Writing component recommended

-C8B ACT with or without Writing component accepted
+C8B ACT with or without Writing component accepted Х